 - Knowledge-based industries like consulting and design also lead remote work due to task flexibility.

-Remote work has greatly influenced relocation decisions in 2024.
+Remote work has greatly influenced relocation decisions in 2025 and 2026.

 Productivity levels between remote and in-office work remain on par.